atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

     * Activate the skip function.
     * Check that the focus is shifted to after the repetitive content.

-### Results for SC 2.4.1
+### Test Results
 Selected blocks of repetitive content will either have a functioning method to skip that content or not.

-* If any of the above checks fail, then the content fails this SC
+If any of the above checks fail, then the content fails this SC

 ## Baseline Requirement Outcome
-* If no content fails, then the content passes the Baseline Requirement
+If no content fails, then the content passes the Baseline Requirement

 ## Advisory: Tips for streamlined test processes
 * If Skip-navigation methods are present but cannot be activated by keyboard, this is also a failure of the Keyboard test (#1).